 MRI is a procedure to see the anatomy of the internal organs of the body.
 It is based on three things: magnetism, radiofrequency and computers.

-Nevertheless, to understand how these three things can show us the anatomy of the brain (and the whole body) it is important to know five other things:
+Nevertheless, to understand how an MRI works and how these three things can show us the anatomy of the brain (and the whole body) it is important to know five other things:

 Our body contains large amounts of water.